BOOK YOUR GHOST TOUR TODAY

 Uncle Sam has been a long standing symbol of American patriotism.
 His image has been used by the United States government in a number of different ways, from stamps and military recruiting posters to magazines and newspaper cartoons.
 When Sam Wilson died in 1854 he was buried at Oakwood Cemetery in Troy, NY which is his final resting place.

-* DISCLAIMER: This website contains affiliate links.
-If you make purchase after clicking a link, we may receive a commission at no cost to you.
+* DISCLAIMER: When making a booking via our affiliate partners links, we receive a commission at no cost to you.

-Copyright © 2019 - All Rights Reserved.
+Copyright © 2019 - All Rights Reserved